Create a Class diagram

 In that case, you can bring the association name back to the center of the association line.

-association line and click [Init Label Position].
+Right-click on an association line and click [Init Label Position].